Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 `Overview`
 Express.js uses a cookie to store a session id (with an encryption signature) in the user's browser and then, on subsequent requests, uses the value of that cookie to retrieve session information stored on the server.
 This server side storage can be a memory store (default) or any other store which implements the required methods.

+                                                                        OR

+Express.js, a Node.js framework, enhances web applications with express-session for session management.
+This middleware overcomes the stateless nature of HTTP by enabling persistent user sessions, stored in server memory or a database.
+It transforms HTTP interactions into stateful experiences, allowing the server to recognize and track users across requests with unique session IDs, ensuring continuous user-state monitoring and enhanced security.

 `Details`
 Express.js/Connect creates a 24-character Base64 string using utils.uid(24) and stores it in req.sessionID.
 This string is then used as the value in a cookie.